marouane07rid/VV-ESIR-TP3/exercises/assertions.md

 ## Answer

 2 - assertEquals uses equals() method (that should be overrided) to compare objects, while assertSame uses == operator to compare them.
+If we didn't override equals(), it will compare references, so assertEquals behaves the same as assertSame.
+If we did override equals(), assertSame compares references and assertEquals compares based on how we implement it.